-2019 Asset Limits - Assets limits are more complex as there are countable assets and exempt (non-countable) assets.
-Included in the latter is one’s home as long as the owner lives in the home and the value is not greater than $585,000.
+2020 Asset Limits - Asset limits are more complex, as there are countable assets and exempt (non-countable) assets.
+Included in the latter is one’s home as long as the owner lives in the home and the value is not greater than $595,000.
 Also exempt are personal items, furniture, a vehicle and certain funeral trusts.
-Countable assets are essentially everything else such as savings, stocks, additional vehicles, and property.
+Countable assets are essentially everything else, such as savings, stocks, additional vehicles, and property.
 The value of the applicant’s countable assets cannot exceed $2,000.
-If married, a non-applicant spouse can claim ownership of joint assets up to a value of $126,420.
+If married, a non-applicant spouse can claim ownership of joint assets up to a value of $128,640.
 (All assets of a married couple are considered jointly owned.
 Learn more here.)
-This is called a community spouse resource allowance (CSRA) and is in place to prevent the non-applicant spouse from having too little form which to live.
+This is called a community spouse resource allowance (CSRA) and is in place to prevent the non-applicant spouse from having too little from which to live.

-Should an individual have income or assets over these limits they might still become eligible through Iowa’s medically needy program or by working with a Medicaid planning professional.
+Should an individual have income and / or assets over these limit(s) they might still become eligible through creating a Qualified Income Trust or by working with a Medicaid planning professional.
 Learn more here.

 The HD Waiver covers a broad spectrum of services, placing a high priority on consumer choice and direction.
 This allows participants to exercise control over aspects such as choosing their provider of care or counseling, and which types of service they need.